 The following table provides information regarding the beneficial ownership of our common stock as of June 30, 2019, and as adjusted to reflect the completion of this offering, for each of our selling stockholders.
-The percentage of beneficial ownership is based on 45,367,641 shares of our common stock outstanding as of June 30, 2019 and shares to be outstanding after the completion of this offering.
+The percentage of beneficial ownership is based on 45,367,641 shares of our common stock outstanding as of June 30, 2019 and 51,117,641 shares to be outstanding after the completion of this offering, assuming the underwriters do not exercise their option to purchase additional shares, and 52,184,379 shares to be outstanding after the completion of this offering, assuming full exercise of the underwriters' option to purchase additional shares of our common stock.